teusink/Home-Security-by-Pi/README.md

    net.ipv4.conf.all.accept_source_route = 0
    net.ipv6.conf.all.accept_source_route = 0
    ```
+- Now it is time to remove some unneeded software and games from Pi.

+   - Remove Minecraft Pi: `sudo apt-get remove minecraft-pi`
+   - Remove LibreOffice: `sudo apt-get remove libreoffice`
+   - Remove Python Games: `rm -rf ~/python_games`
+   - And finish it up with: `sudo apt-get autoremove` and `sudo apt-get autoremove`
+- And everything is done, so do a reboot now: `sudo reboot`

 ## Pi-hole & OpenVPN
 I did some additional configuration to get the Pi-hole and OpenVPN up-and-running.
 My focus here is to replace as many features on my router with the Pi as possible.
 Therefore, the Pi-hole takes over all DNS requests and serves as a DHCP-server.